mining-visualizer/Mining-Visualizer/README.md

 #### Close Hits

-"If mining a block is what we are all waiting for", I thought, "why not keep track of when you ***almost*** mined a block".
-The miner keeps track of hashes computed that are within a certain range of the Target value, and reports them as *Close Hits*.
+The idea behind *Close Hits* is to notify you when you ***almost*** mined a block.
+The miner keeps track of hashes computed that are within a certain range of the Target value, and reports them as close hits.
 The desktop widget shows the last 5 close hits found by your mining farm, with a little accompanying bar graph.
 Smaller values are better.

 ![](https://github.com/mining-visualizer/Mining-Visualizer/wiki/images/widget_closehits.png)